jorgefandinno/eclingo-benchmark-docker/eclingo-docker/README.md

 If adding a new solver, one may have to update some scripts such as [examine_output.py](eclingo-benchmark/examine_output.py).
 More details can be found in these sections: [adding new solver or updating existing configuration](#how-to-add-new-solver-or-update-existing-configuration) and [adding new benchmarks](#how-to-add-new-benchmarks). <br>

 If required comparison script exists for the solvers, run the comparison script.
-See below for more information on comparison script.
+See below for more examples on comparison script.
+More details on how to create a new comparison script can be found in [Create/Update compare.sh](#createupdate-comparesh) section.

 ### Comparison Script for Eclingo Comparison
 If benchmarking and comparing two different eclingo versions, run the [compare.sh](compare.sh) bash script.